 In the afterglow of resurrection celebrations and the bright delight of our Lenten look at “flowers of the field,” I thought we all might be ready to rest in tranquil green leaves.
-As florists regularly practice, it brings beauty to set dazzling blossoms against a verdant backdrop; it seems King Solomon thought likewise in his lover’s life, reposing romantic passions in soft greenery—
+As florists regularly practice, it dazzling blossoms set against a verdant backdrop brings a out a special beauty; it seems King Solomon thought likewise in his lover’s life, reposing romantic passions in soft greenery—

 How handsome you are, my beloved!
 Oh, how charming!
 And our bed is verdant.

 Song of Songs 1:16 NIV

 Several botanists and Biblical scholars ascribe the nameless green foliage implied in this Scripture to southern maidenhair fern, Adiantum capillus-veneris, no doubt influenced by H.B.
 Tristam’s dreamy report from his scouting in the late 1800’s:

 “On ascending the Wady Sudeir [at En Gedi, now called Nakhal David] to trace its source, we soon came upon a fairy grotto of vast size under a trickling waterfall, with a great flat ledge of rock overhanging it, dripping with stalactites, and draped with maidenhair fern.
 Its luxuriance was wonderful.”

 —H.B.
 Tristam, The Land of Israel: A Journal of Travels in Palestine, 1865, page 289

 I am constantly intrigued by the use of contrast in God’s Word.
 To imagine this fragile-looking, dainty green fern amidst the hard-walled, rocky ravine—bordering the greater landscape of the semi-arid, sun-scorched Judean wilderness—is a ravishing glimpse for a gardener’s heart.